 The IRS has a category called "supplemental wages" that includes severance pay, back wages, vacation payments, moving costs, overtime, taxable benefits, commissions and bonuses.

-Strategies you can use to retain more of your bonus
+How to keep more of your bonus